simao/gush/README.md

 CEP at Wimdu

-This app listens to a mysql binlog stream and sends events to ESPER so they can be analyzed and queried.
+This app listens to a mysql binlog stream and sends events to Esper so they can be analyzed and queried.

-Once a new ESPER event is captured, it can be output to the console or sent to graphite.
+Once a new Esper event is captured, it can be output to the console or sent to graphite.
 More observers can be easily added to implement new behaviors.